Warren Buffett was once quoted as saying: “Look at market fluctuations (volatility) as your friend rather than your enemy.”

 A higher ATR reading indicates higher volatility.

 Bollinger Bands: Bollinger bands were developed by John Bollinger.
 This volatility indicator shows whether prices are high or low on a relative basis.
-Bollinger bands consist of three lines - the lower, middle and upper band.
+Bollinger bands consist of three lines - the lower, middle, and upper bands.
 The middle band is simply a moving average.
-The upper and lower bands are positioned on either side of the MA, and are calculated as 2 standard deviations above/below the MA.
+The upper and lower bands are positioned on either side of the MA and are calculated as 2 standard deviations above/below the MA.